 Jinhui Shipping has applied the principles as set out in the Norwegian Code of Practice as its corporate governance structure.
-The Company gives an annual review of the corporate governance report which covers every section for its compliance with the Norwegian Code of Practice, and explains the deviations with selected alternative approaches on pages 13 to 29 with the numbers refer to the section's numerical order of the Norwegian Code of Practice.
+The Company gives an annual review of the corporate governance report which covers every section for its compliance with the Norwegian Code of Practice, and explains the deviations with selected alternative approaches on pages 14 to 29 in JST 2019 Annual Report with the numbers refer to the section's numerical order of the Norwegian Code of Practice.